Northern Youth in Service, provides youth with the opportunity to create and deliver programs within their home communities.

 When is the program?
 Where does it take place?
 The program is ongoing, and will take place over several months from the Participants’ community.
 The length of the program depends on the type of project Participants would like to do.
 There may be an opportunity to travel for the program, but will only take place if/when it is safe to do so.
 Until then, the program will be done remotely.

 Do I have to be an NYA Alumni (already done an NYA Program) to apply?
 No, applications are open to all youth (ages 14-25) from any Territory.

 Who can apply?
-First Nations, Inuit or Métis youth between the ages of 14 and 25 who are currently living in either the Northwest Territories, Nunavut or Yukon can apply for this program.
+Any youth between the ages of 14 and 25 who are currently living in either the Northwest Territories, Nunavut or Yukon can apply.

 How do I apply?
 How do I nominate a youth?
 Please read the “How applications work” above.

 What is a community-based project?
 It can be any type of project/activity in your community!
 For example: starting a new program, building something for your community, forming a committee/youth group.
 Previous NYiS projects have been hunting groups, beading projects, youth groups, fitness projects, and square dance events.